 So, the deal is my mother’s younger brother is flying in tomorrow from California to stay over for 2-3 weeks.
-It’s his vacation, and this’ll be the first time my mom is seeing him in two years, which was the last time he came to New York to stay over during his vacation.
+It’s his vacation, and this will be the first time my mom is seeing him in two years, which was the last time he came to New York to stay over during his vacation.
 Naturally, I dislike this and am not looking forward to this.

 I have never dealt well with a family member staying over because I see it as an invasion of space and privacy.
 I use the basement pretty regularly as my daytime and nighttime place to hang out besides my room because I keep some of my pets there.
 If I lived alone, my pets would most definitely be relocated to the living room, but since I still with my parents, they refuse to let me have my animals anywhere else besides the basement.
 It’s a tough situation I am in, and it’s an arrangement I have been unhappy about for years now.
 In addition to being in the basement a lot because of spending time with my pets and looking after them, I use one of the rooms as my space to have quiet time and privacy if I need to call someone, or I just want alone time to pursue my hobbies without anyone bugging me.

 I also regularly use the basement bathroom to shower and clean up after myself, as my dad also does.
-I used to use the second floor bathroom to shower, but over time I habitually began to shower downstairs out of convenience.
+I used to use the second-floor bathroom to shower, but over time I habitually began to shower downstairs out of convenience.
 Also, because my mom has unspoken rights to the upstairs bathroom, which she likes (and somewhat expects, as another unspoken rule) that the upstairs shower stays dry and clean after she’s done using it.

 I know I’m very set in my ways and I sound pretty selfish right now for not wanting to share space with a relative.
-At the same time, I feel indignant and want to shout from the mountains, “There is already four people living in this house.
+At the same time, I feel indignant and want to shout from the mountains, “There are already four people living in this house.
 Do you really want to cram another person in here for 2-3 weeks?”
 The worst part of me also can’t help feeling snappish over why my mom’s brother can’t just stay with another nearby relative instead, preferably one of the many family members he knows who live alone or have more housing accommodations than my family does.

 Now, down to the major reason why I don’t want to be in the same space as my mom’s brother for the next few weeks.
 Social anxiety.
 I’m not even close to my uncle, and I have to say I have no interest in getting to know him either.
 Maybe my social anxiety is influencing how I feel about him because talking to him gives me anxiety and panic and I want to avoid that, or maybe I’m just a cold bitch.
 Either way, last time he was here two years ago, I just about tolerated his presence, and I was often short and vague whenever he asked me questions that I would have to answer.
 I especially hated when he asked me about my job search and offered to help me clean up my resume.
 The topic was painful for me to discuss.
 I felt very uncomfortable then because I don’t think I was ready to admit certain truths about my problems in trying to find a job.
 For one thing, I spent a lot of time in the past just feeling anxiety about even looking at job ads, looking into how I could improve my job skills, etc. Besides this, I remember my mom’s brother often inviting me to a lot of outings or events that he and my mom were going to.
 And I often felt obligated to go even if I didn’t want to.
 This is partially because, back then, I was basically the stereotype of what a social anxiety sufferer is like.
 I was avoidant of people to the point I would almost always be in my room or in the basement room hanging out by myself and doing whatever.
 If I declined to go to an event, I would just say I didn’t want to go and expect people to stop pestering me.
 Instead what would happen is my family would often insist I could go.
 They probably viewed their own actions as gentle persuasion, but I saw this as them needlessly forcing me to go some place I already made my own decision about.
 I’m not saying they were right, but that I wasn’t wrong either.